TeamRizu/outfox-wiki/content/dev/actors/actortypes/notefield/DefNoteField-RunningModifiers.md

 A NoteField starts with the chart the specified player used.
 However, SetNoteDataFromLua is usable on a Def.NoteField, allowing one to change the chart used.
 Unlike player, there is no SetNoteData function (for now), so the table format from GetNoteData has to be followed.

 ## Replicating Mini and Perspective
-Refer to the section `How a Player Manipulates its' NoteField`.
+Refer to the section [How a Player Manipulates its' NoteField](../NoteField-PlayerManipulation).